MachineMachine is the website of writer/artist and academic Daniel Rourke.

 See additivism.org/news for a detailed list of events

-The /stream section of this website archives what Daniel reads, writes, watches, thinks, researches, and does as part of an ongoing experiment with aggregation and abundance.
-You can think of it as an interactive notebook and (extended) portfolio, designed for making connections and going astray.
-Click.
-All.
-The.
-Things.
+The /stream section of this website archives what Daniel reads, writes, watches, thinks, researches, and does online, as part of a vague ongoing experiment in aggregation (since 2007).
+You can think of it as an interactive notebook and portfolio, designed for making connections and going astray.